alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 ```

 #### DimDate
-From the `DimDate` table only the `FullDateAlternateKey` field was retained, and renamed as `Date`.  to simplify the time-based analysis.
+From the `DimDate` table only the `FullDateAlternateKey` field was included, and renamed as `Date`.  to simplify the time-based analysis.
 Several calculated columns were generated to support trend exploration, period segmentation, and dashboard filtering:
 - `Year`: Extracted using Year([Date]) and formatted as an Integer-type variable.
 Only data from 2011 onward was included, excluding 2009 and 2010 from the analysis.
 - `Month Number`: Derived using Date.Month([Date]) to support chronological sorting, formatted as Integer.
 - `Month Name`: Created with Date.MonthName([Date]) and truncated to the first three characters (e.g. Jan, Feb, Mar), formatted as Text-type.